 - The pirates have plenty of “rules” for situations like this.

 Using Quotes within Quotes

 Now, let’s get to the rule in question—using quotation marks inside other quotations.
-Essentially, the inner use of double quotation marks is switched to single quotation marks.
+Essentially, switch the inner use of double quotation marks to single quotation marks.
 This rule makes it easier to visually tell the difference between the two separate quoted sections.
-Here are some examples:
+Look at these examples:

 - “And then Danny yelled, ‘Get out before I call the cops!’
 I couldn’t believe it,” Heather said.